 Seniors scored 22 percentage points higher in “wrote at least one paper or report of 20 pages or more” than those in selected regional peer institutions and 25 points higher than the composite average for all NSSE 2011 rankings.
 Seniors also scored 24 points higher than selected peer institutions in “did an independent study or self-designed major” and 28 points higher than the average for all NSSE 2011 rankings.

 These findings came as no surprise to the president.
 “Bethany’s size, small residential learning environment, 13:1 student-faculty ratio and active residential life/athletic programs help to engage our students in ways that larger institutions may not,” Dr. Miller said.

 Bethany freshmen also scored significantly higher, compared to first-year students at peer institutions, in these areas:

 Bethany seniors also scored significantly higher, compared with seniors at peer institutions, in these areas:

-“At a time when higher education standards in the United States are being evaluated in a global context, NSSE data provide real insights into the qualities that go into making the campus learning environment an exceptional one for our Bethany students,” Dr. Miller said.
+“At a time when higher education standards in the United States are being evaluated in a global context, NSSE data provide real insights into the qualities that go into making the campus learning environment in a liberal arts setting an exceptional one for our Bethany students,” Dr. Miller said.

 Bethany College, chartered in 1840, is West Virginia’s oldest independent college.
-It focuses on excellence in undergraduate liberal arts education with eight selected pre-professional programs and strong academic niches in equine studies, communications, fine arts and business.
+It focuses on excellence in undergraduate liberal arts education with 26 departmental and six interdisciplinary majors and 33 minors.
 Its values-centered education emphasizes service to campus and community in a pluralistic society.
-The list of distinguished Bethany alumni includes a World Court justice, the director of the National Cancer Institute, an Academy Award-winning actress, a Pulitzer-Prize winning journalist, senior vice president of a major international ad agency and the director of a world-famous Fortune 500 electronics company.
+The list of distinguished Bethany alumni includes a former World Court justice, a columnist for the New York Times, former director of the National Cancer Institute, an Academy Award-winning actress, a Pulitzer-Prize winning journalist, and a global managing partner of an international law firm.